Statistical Decoding 2.0: Reducing Decoding to LPN: About

-where $L_i$ is the maximal size of the list, obtained when the whole set of vectors with the desired weight distribution is typically produced by the algorithm at the considered stage; thus we have
+where $L_i$ is the maximal size of the list, obtained when the whole set of vectors with the desired weight distribution is typically produced by the algorithm at the considered stage: